Can You Rent Your House If You Have A VA Loan?

 That’s where the IRRRL comes in.

 The VA Interest Rate Reduction Refinance Loan (IRRRL) is one of two refinances available through the VA.
-Thanks to looser guidelines, veterans may be able to use this refinance to keep their home and buy another with a new VA loan.Click to check today’s VA rates.
+Thanks to looser guidelines, veterans may be able to use this refinance to keep their home and buy another with a new VA mortgage.Click to check today’s VA rates.

 Can I rent out my house if I have a VA loan?